jacksonl2074/JacksonLK.github.io/about.md

 I have a pet Dachshund, "wiener dog", named Evelyn, and she is 11.5 years old!
 She is literally my child - that's how much I love her!

 <img src="0727181732a.jpg">

+I had a pet Dachshund named Walter, but he passed away 2 years ago.
+He lived for 13.5 years & was a black-and-tan dog just like Evelyn.
+Walter had two major spinal injuries that caused him to lose most use of his hind legs.
+I bought him a little cart, AKA a doggie wheelchair, and he absolutely loved it!
+He lived his life as though he had no disability.